 neither party is required to send to the other a confirmation of any EOL Transaction, and failure to send a confirmation of an EOL Transaction shall not constitute a default or have any other ramification under the Governing Agreements;

-EOL Transactions shall be binding on the parties to the applicable Governing Agreement and shall be governed by all other provisions of the applicable Governing Agreement to the same extent as if confirmations had been sent by one party and executed and returnede by the other, and
+EOL Transactions shall be binding on the parties to the applicable Governing Agreement and shall be governed by all other provisions of the applicable Governing Agreement to the same extent as if confirmations had been sent by one party and executed and returned by the other, and

 the electronic records of EOL Transactions available on EOL shall supplement, form a part of and be subject to the terms of the applicable Governing Agreement.

+this Amendment shall not apply to any EOL Transactions entered into and documented in a confirmation executed and delivered by both parties, during the period between the Effective Date and the Execution Date.

 The Governing Agreements are further amended as provided in the Annexes attached hereto.